logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/getting_started.md

 ## Step 2: Creating storage

 The Hopsworks clusters deployed by [managed.hopsworks.ai](https://managed.hopsworks.ai/) store their data in a bucket in your GCP account.
-This bucket need to be created before creating the Hopsworks cluster.
+This bucket needs to be created before creating the Hopsworks cluster.

 Execute the following gsutil command to create a bucket.
 Replace all occurrences \[PROJECT_ID\] with your GCP project id and \[BUCKET_NAME\] with the name you to give to your bucket: